Whatshiywl/HeroesSkillTree/README.txt

 Havn't been tested with multiple players yet, tho.
 /skillup (skill) [amount] and /skilldown (skill) [amount] to change skill levels.
-SkillPoints are now properly used.
+SkillPoints are properly used.
-Skills now "master" at "max-level" defined on Heroes/classes/class.yml just like classes do.
+Skills "master" at "max-level" defined on Heroes/classes/class.yml just like classes do.
-Skills can already have parents set for them but they still do nothing.
+Parenting system works.
+Locked skills can't be used (doesn't work with PassiveSkill due to lack of related API)

 TODO:
                     BASIC PACKAGE:
-- Make skills recognize their parents from Heroes/classes/class.yml
 - Use parenting system to cancel skills whenever needed
 - Create permission nodes for /skillup and /skilldown
+- Create recognizable config nodes and handle their usage (eg. mana, reagent-cost, stamina, cooldown, health, amount, etc)